DANSI/blynk-server-original/README.md

 ## Enabling raw data storage
 By default raw data storage is disabled (as it consumes disk space a lot).
 When you enable it, every ```Blynk.virtualWrite``` command will be saved to DB.
-You will need to install PostgreSQL Database to enable this functionality:
+You will need to install PostgreSQL Database (**minimum required version is 9.5**) to enable this functionality:

 #### 1. Enabling raw data on server